-An Act To Amend the Public Works Contractors' Surety Bond Law of 1971
+§871.
+Public Works Contractors' Surety Bond Law of 1971

-Be it enacted by the People of the State of Maine as follows:

-Sec.
-1. 14 MRSA §871, sub-§3, as amended by PL 1993, c.
-436, §1, is further amended to read:
+1. Title.
+This section shall be known and may be cited as the "Public Works Contractors' Surety Bond Law of 1971".

+[PL 1971, c.
+59 (NEW).]
-3. Surety bonds.
-Except as provided in Title 5, section 1745, before any contract exceeding $\frac{100,000 \pm 125,000}{100,000 \pm 125,000}$ in amount for the construction, alteration or repair of any public building or other public improvement or public work, including highways, is awarded to any person by the State or by any political subdivision or quasi-municipal corporation, or by any public authority, that person must furnish to the State or to the other contracting body, as the case may be, the following surety bonds:

-A. A performance bond in an amount equal to the full contract amount, conditioned upon the faithful performance of the contract in accordance with the plans, specifications and conditions thereof.
-Such \underline{a} bond is solely for the protection of the State or the contracting body awarding the contract, as the case may be.
-A performance bond issued pursuant to this paragraph must include on its face the name of and contact information for the surety company that issued the bond; and

-B. A payment bond in an amount equal to the full amount of the contract solely for the protection of claimants supplying labor or materials to the contractor or the contractor's subcontractor in the prosecution of the work provided for in the contract.
+- 2. Person and claimant.
+The terms "person" and "claimant" and the masculine pronoun as used in this section shall include individuals, associations, corporations or partnerships.
+[PL 1971, c.
+59 (NEW).] - 3.
+Surety bonds.
+Except as provided in Title 5, section 1745, before any contract exceeding \$125,000 in amount for the construction, alteration or repair of any public building or other public improvement or public work, including highways, is awarded to any person by the State or by any political subdivision or quasi-municipal corporation or by any public authority, that person must furnish to the State or to the other contracting body, as the case may be, the following surety bonds: - A. A performance bond in an amount equal to the full contract amount, conditioned upon the faithful performance of the contract in accordance with the plans, specifications and conditions thereof.
+Such a bond is solely for the protection of the State or the contracting body awarding the contract, as the case may be.
+A performance bond issued pursuant to this paragraph must include on its face the name of and contact information for the surety company that issued the bond; and [PL 2007, c.
+500, §1 (AMD).] - B. A payment bond in an amount equal to the full amount of the contract solely for the protection of claimants supplying labor or materials to the contractor or the contractor's subcontractor in the prosecution of the work provided for in the contract.
 The term "materials" includes rental of equipment.
 A payment bond issued pursuant to this paragraph must include on its face the name of and contact information for the surety company that issued the bond.
+[PL 2007, c.
+500, §1 (AMD).]

-When required by the contracting authority, the contractor shall furnish bid security in an amount which the contracting authority considers sufficient to guarantee that if the work is awarded the contractor will contract with the contracting agency.
+When required by the contracting authority, the contractor shall furnish bid security in an amount the contracting authority considers sufficient to guarantee that if the work is awarded the contractor will contract with the contracting agency.